 - Make each stroke efficient by lengthening your body and rotating on your sides.

 - Try to decrease your kicking during the swim.
-Many inexperienced swimmers kick more to make up for their slower pace or lack of balance in water.
+Many inexperienced swimmers kick more to make up for their slower pace or lack of balance in the water.
 Decreasing your kick will help conserve that much-needed energy.

 Usually, cycling is the second portion of the race.
 Here are a few training tips for your ride: